rvram2000/BiOAuth/README.md

 ## Enhanced OAuth with Biometrics(Face Recognition)

 OAuth is an open standard for access delegation, commonly used as a way for Internet users to grant websites or applications access to their information on other websites but without giving them the passwords.
-Here, we will add a layer of face recognition to Oauth.
+Here, we add a layer of face recognition to Oauth.

 ## Purpose
 To ensure that the third party request is indeed genuine and not an automated request coming from a script or elsewhere.
 Thus, third party clients will now ask for users’ face.
 Username / Password based logins present in Oauth authorization will now be replaced with FaceID, thereby giving no chance for phishing attacks.

+## Packages Used
+face-api.js (for Face Recog.)
+jsonwebtoken (for JWT access token)

-For Backend : To run Node.Js(Express)
+## For Backend : To run Node.Js(Express)

 ## Common setup

 Clone the repo and install the dependencies.